nomad-coe/nomad/docs/oasis/install.md

 users back to this host.
 Make sure this is the hostname, your users can use.
 - Replace `deployment`, `deployment_url`, and `maintainer_email` with representative values.
 The `deployment_url` should be the url to the deployment's api (should end with `/api`).
+- To enable the `logtransfer` service activate logging in `logstash` format by setting `enable: true`.
 - You can change `api_base_path` to run NOMAD under a different path prefix.
 - You should generate your own `north.jupyterhub_crypt_key`.
 You can generate one with `openssl rand -hex 32`.